so that you will walk in a manner worthy of the Lord,

 The Triune God (The Trinity)

-There is one God, but equally and eternally three devine persons distinct in person and function; God the Father; God the Son, (Jesus Christ); and God the Holy Spirit.
+There is one God, but three pesons who are equal, infinite and eternal possesing the same attributes but functioning in different roles; God the Father; God the Son, (Yeshua); and God the Holy Spirit.

-The second Person of the Trinity, Jesus Christ which existed from all eternity, having been conceived by the Holy Spirit was born to a virgin is God manifest in the flesh on earth.
+The second Person of the Trinity, Yeshua which existed from all eternity, having been conceived by the Holy Spirit was born to a virgin is God manifest in the flesh on earth.
 The incarnate Christ is both fully God and fully man.

 (Psalm 45:7; Proverbs 30:4; Isaiah 7:14; Isaiah 9:6; Isaiah 61:1; Daniel 9:24; Matthew 1:18-21; Matthew 16:16; Matthew 28:18; Luke 1:27, 31 & 35; Luke 4:18; John 1:1-14; John 3:34-36; John 5:22 & 27; John 6:37 & 39; John 10:15-16; John 10:27-28; John 17:2; Acts 2:36; Acts 10:38; Romans 1:3-4; Romans 3:25-26; Romans 4:24-25; Romans 5:19; Romans 9:5; 2 Corinthians 5:18; Galatioans 3:13; Galatians 4:4; Ephesians 1:11 & 14; Ephesians 5:2; Philippians 2:6-7; Colossians 1:19-20; Colossians 2:3 & 9; 1 Timothy 2:5; 1 Timothy 3:16; Hebrews 1:8-9; Hebrews 2:14-17; Hebrews 4:15; Hebrews 5:4-5; Hebrews 7:22 & 26; Hebrews 9:12-15; Hebrews 10:14; Hebrews 12:24; 1 John 2:1; 1 John 5:20)